 Enter the hostname or IP address of your SMTP relay server.

 Set the SMTP port to contact this server on.

-If your SMTP server supports SSL encryption, choose SSL or TLS.
+If your SMTP server supports TLS encryption, choose TLS or STARTTLS.
 Otherwise, select None.

 If your SMTP server requires authentication, enter a username.